jbakse/site_builder/content/substance_painter/index.md

 This [Substance Painter Crash Course](https://www.youtube.com/watch?v=IhBVsn2tfGc&t=949s) video is a pretty good introduction to what working in Substance Painter looks like.
 It is based on an older version, but the basics are still the same.

+For a brief technical overview of PBR, try the [Allegortihmic PBR Guid](https://academy.allegorithmic.com/courses/the-pbr-guide-part-1)

 ## Substance Painter

+PBR shaders rely on texture sets to describe the physical properties of a surface.
+In addition to a basic color texture, a PBR texture set has texture data for roughness, bumps, metallic, etc.

 Substance Painter is a tool that makes working with PBR texture sets easy in multiple ways: